-Staff Recommendation: CONSISTENT with the same recommendations as Option 1.
+Staff Recommendation: The FMMI proposal appears CONSISTENT with this Option.

 "Option 3 - Build new wastewater treatment facilities

 Construction of new wastewater treatment facilities is sometimes the best alternative due to physical site conditions and engineering considerations in a given development scenario and/or capacity limitations at existing facilities.
 New construction also can be the best alternative when the facility is designed to use more effective technologies than existing facilities.
 In addition, new facilities can be designed and constructed to accommodate future expansion if further growth is anticipated.